LindsayHill/LindsayHill.github.io/_posts/2018-03-09-ansible-slx.markdown

 Current plans are:

-* Get initial modules accepted into Ansible upstream.
 * Add more modules - probably banner, VRF, system, users, logging next.
-* Monitor upstream Ansible developments and move to a REST API plugin if that becomes an option for network devices.
+* Monitor upstream Ansible developments and move to the httpapi plugin
 * Create more playbooks and roles for managing SLX switches.
 * Develop modules for other Extreme systems - e.g. EXOS-based systems.